MSc in Accounting and Finance Analytics (Mixed-mode) (Programme code: 21052-FAM/PAM)

 The advancement of information technology has made a great impact on the way of doing business and the practices in the accounting and finance profession.
 At the same time, the applications of data analytics have become increasingly important and significantly affected almost every business sector and industry.
 With the widespread application of emerging new digital technology to the accounting and finance profession, there is a need to equip students with the training of technological skills and knowledge to cope with the demands of the business community.

-The Master of Science in Accounting and Finance Analytics is a conversion programme designed for graduates to develop a broad understanding of the accounting and finance disciplines and the applications of technology to these disciplines.
+The Master of Science in Accounting and Finance Analytics programme is designed for graduates to develop a broad understanding of the accounting and finance disciplines and the applications of state-of-the-art technologies to manage the changing landscape in the fields of accounting and finance.

 Student Visa, Accommodation and other Information for Non-local Students